oVirt/ovirt-site/source/feature/diskpermissions.html.md

 ##### Updated Roles

-SuperUser, ENGINEPowerUser, ClusterAdmin, DataCenterAdmin and VmOperator should be extended with action groups of Disks (CREATE_DISK, EDIT_DISK_PROPERTIES, ATTACH_DISK, DELETE_DISK).
+SuperUser, ENGINEPowerUser, ClusterAdmin, DataCenterAdmin, StorageAdmin and VmOperator should be extended with action groups of Disks (CREATE_DISK, EDIT_DISK_PROPERTIES, ATTACH_DISK, DELETE_DISK).
 Currently attach/detach is being executed as part of the UpdateVm action.

        Existing roles are Update by upgrade script.